Overview of the Microsoft Intune mobile device management (MDM) lifecycle

 Today's mobile device management (MDM) strategies deal with a variety of phones, tablets, and PCs (iOS/iPadOS, Android, Windows, and macOS).
 If you need to be able to manage the device, which is commonly the case for corporate-owned devices, the first step is to set up device enrollment.
 You can also manage Windows PCs by enrolling them with Intune (MDM).

-- Device configuration.
+- Device configuration profiles.
 These policies let you configure the features and capabilities of the devices that you manage.
 For example, you could require the use of a password on Android phones or disable the use of the camera on iPhones.

 - Company resource access.
 When you let your users access their work on their personal device, this can present you with challenges.
 For example, how do you ensure that all devices that need to access company email are configured correctly?
 How can you ensure that users can access the company network with a VPN connection without having to know complex settings?
 Intune can help to reduce this burden by automatically configuring the devices that you manage to access common company resources.